What the Hell Happened to Cuba Gooding Jr.?

 Reviews for Red Tails were mostly negative.
 After spending years in production, Red Tails was a disappointment at the box office.

-In 2013, Gooding will appear on the big screen again with a cameo in Robert Rodriguez exploitation satire, Machete Kills.
-The movie is loaded with stunt casting like Mel Gibson, Charlie Sheen, Lindsay Lohan and Lady Gaga.
-Appearing in Machete Kills is more or less an admission that your movie career is over.
+Later that year, Gooding made a cameo appearance in Robert Rodriguez’s exploitation satire, Machete Kills.
+The movie is loaded with stunt casting like Mel Gibson, Charlie Sheen and Lady Gaga.

 So, what the hell happened?